ramensoftware/windows-11-start-menu-styling-guide/Themes/LayerMicaUI/README.md

 ## Common Issues and Fixes

-Some elements of the Start Menu may not appear as intended with certain display settings.
+*Causes:* Some elements of the Start Menu may not appear as intended with certain display settings.

 - **Issue-1:** The user tile and power button may be displaced vertically.
 -  **Fix:** Modify the margin values for the elements below.

-Note: *This also applies to cases where these tiles might not be visible in the menu.*
+   **Note:** *This also applies to cases where these tiles might not be visible in the menu.*

    <details>
    <summary> Styles to Modify (click to expand)</summary>